 In recent years, the EuroQol Research Foundation was not only scientifically, but also financially successful.
-This allowed significant investments in research, whilst maintaining sufficient reserves to guarantee the continuity of the Foundation.
+This has enabled significant further investment into research, while maintaining sufficient reserves to guarantee the continuity of the Foundation.
 In times where significant interest was paid on cash deposits, it made sense to keep these reserves in relatively profitable savings accounts.

-In 2018, in response to bank interest rates going to zero, the Board approved a conservative, risk-averse investment policy that was ratified by the EQ membership.
-In the past years the policy has been updated a couple of times, for instance in response to changes in negative interest rates.
+In 2018, in response to 0% bank interest rates, the Board approved a conservative, risk-averse investment policy that was ratified by the EuroQol membership.
+Since then, the policy has been updated now and then to address further changes in interest rates.
 As a consequence, the cash position of the Foundation has been reduced, while investments in bonds and stocks have increased.
-Therefore, the current investment policy is considered neutral in terms of risk.
-This memo formulates the revised investment policy for the EuroQol Group and its members.
+Therefore, the current investment policy is considered risk neutral.
+This memo formulates the revised investment policy for the EuroQol Group and its members

 Investment policy for the EuroQol Research Foundation

-This is the most fundamental requirement and follows the recent strategy of the EuroQol Group, in which it is intended to develop new measurement methods for health-related quality of life.
+This is the most fundamental requirement and follows the EuroQol Group’s recently adopted strategy to develop new measurement methods for health-related quality of life.
 The EuroQol Group and the EuroQol Research Foundation will therefore continue to generate revenue primarily through license rights.
-The aim is to generate a modest return on investment of 2% to 4% higher than the bank interest rates, in line with our neutral policy.
+The aim is to generate a modest return on investment (2-4% higher than bank interest rates), in line with our risk-neutral investment policy.

-2. The choice of investments should protect the reserves for dramatic losses.
+2 Choice of investments should protect reserves from dramatic losses

 Investments are preferably carried out in Euros, but investments in comparable liquid currencies such as British Pounds and US Dollars are possible to strengthen overall diversification.
 The investment portfolio might include government bonds and corporate bonds of good investment quality (BBB- and better).
 Shares and derivatives are allowed and should be within 50-75% of the total investment portfolio.
 The Group’s cash position is not considered part of this portfolio.
 The Group should also consider investing in index tracking funds, such as unit trusts or exchange-traded funds (ETFs) with low costs.